Richard J. Albrecht

 Jillian C. Kinsey

-Jillian C. Kinsey graduated, cum laude, from the University of California, Irvine.
-Jill was a member of Phi Beta Kappa.
+Jillian C. Kinsey is a Certified Specialist in Estate Planning, Trust and Probate Law by the State Bar of California Board of Legal Specialization.
+Jill graduated, cum laude, from the University of California, Irvine and was a member of Phi Beta Kappa.
 She received her law degree from Chapman University’s Fowler School of Law.
-During law school, she clerked at the firm and acquired knowledge of all aspects of estate planning.
+Prior to becoming a partner, during law school, she clerked at the firm and acquired knowledge of all aspects of estate planning, trust administration, and probate.
+Jill serves as a frequent faculty speaker for the National Business Institute with respect to their estate planning programs.

 Charles Morris graduated, cum laude, from Pepperdine University School of Law after attending both Long Beach State University and the University of Southern California.
 He currently serves as an Adjunct Professor of Law at Chapman University’s Fowler School of Law.
 Chuck has over 30 years experience working with the Internal Revenue Service in the Estate and Gift Tax division.
 From 2000 until joining the firm, Chuck was the Director of the entire Western region of the Estate and Gift Tax Section of the Internal Revenue Service.

-Eric Raines received his law degree from Yale Law School and earned his undergraduate degree at the University of Texas.
+Eric Raines received his law degree from Yale Law School and is a Certified Specialist in Estate Planning, Trust and Probate Law by the State Bar of California Board of Legal Specialization.
+Eric earned his undergraduate degree at the University of Texas.
 His practice is focused on estate planning, business succession planning, charitable giving, trust administration, probate, and related litigation.
 Prior to joining the firm, Eric founded his own trust and estates law firm, worked at Gibson, Dunn & Crutcher, LLP, and prosecuted cases as a Deputy District Attorney in Las Vegas.
 He teaches a class on Estate Planning at University of California, Irvine, and has created and run a 501(c)(3) nonprofit organization.
 Eric is admitted to practice in California and Nevada.